 Have you had a great mentor or science teacher?
-Was there one experiment or conversation that changed your path, steering you to become a scientist or engineer, to become the woman that you are?
-Want to be that person?
-It is never too early to connect with young girls and inspire them to dream big dreams.
-Volunteer with us!
+Was there one experiment or conversation that changed your path, steering you to become the woman that you are?
+Want to be that role model in our community?
+Volunteer with us today!

-SCFG engages over 100 volunteer mentor-scientists in science and engineering to guide K-6th grade girls in weekly hour-long sessions that focus on hands-on learning.
+SCFG engages over 100 Volunteer Mentors to guide elementary and middle school girls in weekly hour-long sessions that focus on hands-on STEM learning.
 We welcome college and graduate students as well as professionals who can commit to 3.5 hours a week for 8-10 weeks in the Fall, Spring, and/or Summer.
-All volunteers receive training from SCFG staff.
-Check out our different locations where you can volunteer or check out our Google Map to see where each site is.
+A background in STEM is helpful, but not necessary to apply.

 Fall 2015 Volunteer Mentor applications for elementary and middle school clubs are now open.